 Once you run a correlation, you’ll get one of the following results:

-- Correlation with “High” significance: This means we found a relationship between the factor and your symptom.
+- Correlation with “High” significance: This indicates a relationship between the factor and your symptom.
 This doesn’t mean the factor is causing your symptom, but you can investigate this further or bring it up with your doctor.

 - No statistically significant change: We haven’t found any relationships between the factor and symptom yet.
 If you have already logged the factor and symptom for over 30 days, this could mean there’s no relationship between the two.

-- Insufficient data: There’s not enough days of data yet between the factor and symptom.
+- Insufficient data: There are not enough days of data yet between the factor and symptom.
 You may start to see some results after logging for 10 days, but we recommend logging for 30 days for a more stable result.

 You can read more about how this statistic is calculated in the app.

-If you click the “start tracking” button under your correlation, it’ll appear on your today page and automatically update as you log more data.
+If you click the "Track this correlation" button, it’ll be easier to find in your Insights page and automatically update as you log more data.